bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-03-13-categories-and-typography/index.md

 tags:
   - typography
   - content
-excerpt: Content can now be fetched by category and the visual got some polish for better readability.
+excerpt: Content can now be fetched by category and the visual got some polishing for better readability.
 ---

 One more day of development on this site, some more updates available.
 It's nice to see the thing evolving!